roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 The arch bishops could have 120 armed forces, the bishops 40.
 There was a judge at every local cathedral.

-The norse atlantic islands accepted the overlordship of the Norwegian king.
-The Norwegian kingdom was more and more integrated into the central european culture.
+The norse Atlantic islands accepted the overlordship of the Norwegian king.
+The Norwegian kingdom was more and more integrated into the central European culture.

 Summing up so far: